metabrainz/picard-docs/source/config/configuration.rst

 **File Browser**

    This displays a file browser on the left side of the screen for selecting files and directories for processing.
+Files can be loaded into Picard by dragging and dropping them to the right panes, double clicking on individual files or by selecting multiple files and folders and selecting "Load selected files" from the context menu.

    Files and directories can also be selected using your system's file browser by dragging and dropping them onto the Picard application.

 **Cover Art**